From the Archives: Curcumin for Tuberculosis; Broccoli for Liver Cancer; Exercise and Healthy Diet Prevents Alzheimer’sMichael Downey August 16, 2021

-A new study has found that curcumin, a substance in turmeric that is best known as one of the main components of curry powder, may help fight drug-resistant tuberculosis.
+A 2016 study found that curcumin, a substance in turmeric that is best known as one of the main components of curry powder, may help fight drug-resistant tuberculosis.
 (In Asia, turmeric is used to treat many health conditions; it has anti-inflammatory, antioxidant, and perhaps even anti-cancer properties.)

 Investigators found that by stimulating human immune cells called macrophages, curcumin was able to remove Mycobacterium tuberculosis, the bacterium that causes tuberculosis, from experimentally infected human cells in the lab cultures.
 The ability of curcumin to modulate the immune response to Myco-bacterium tuberculosis points to a potential new tuberculosis treatment that would be less prone to the development of drug resistance.
 The lead author suggested that the protective role of curcumin to fight drug-resistant tuberculosis still needs confirmation.